The Conversation (Au and NZ) – By Ken Baldwin, Director, Energy Change Institute, Australian National University

 Our analysis shows Australia’s renewable energy industry has the capacity to deliver deep and rapid emissions reductions.
 Direct government support for renewables would help, but it is no longer vital.

 Government support for stronger high-voltage interstate interconnectors and large-scale storage projects (like the Snowy 2.0 pumped hydro proposal) will allow 50-100% renewables to be smoothly integrated into the Australian grid.
-What is crucial is government policy certainty that will enable the renewable industry to realise its potential to deliver deep emissions cuts.– At its current rate, Australia is on track for 50% renewable energy in 2025
+What is crucial is government policy certainty that will enable the renewable industry to realise its potential to deliver deep emissions cuts.– At its current rate, Australia is on track for 50% renewable electricity in 2025